Ssekyene/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 9. Copies the string pointed to by _src_, including the terminating null byte _(\0)_, to the buffer pointed to by _dest_.

 100. Converts a string to an integer.

+101. Generates random valid passwords for the program [101-crackme](101-crackme).